jatupan1989/boomjum1989/About-Adblock-Plus-filters.md

 I ran [this benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites) and obtained the following result:

-- With HTTPSB with out-of-the-box settings: Adblock+ complex filters blocked 110 requests -- or 22.4% of all blocked requests.
+- With HTTPSB with out-of-the-box settings: Adblock+ complex filters blocked 110 requests -- **22.4% of all blocked requests**.
-- With HTTPSB in [allow-all/block-exceptionally](/gorhill/httpswitchboard/wiki/How-to-use-HTTP-Switchboard:-Two-opposing-views#wiki-the-allow-allblock-exceptionally-approach) mode: Adblock+ complex filters blocked 425 (32.4% of all blocked requests.
+- With HTTPSB in [allow-all/block-exceptionally](/gorhill/httpswitchboard/wiki/How-to-use-HTTP-Switchboard:-Two-opposing-views#wiki-the-allow-allblock-exceptionally-approach) mode: Adblock+ complex filters blocked 425 -- **32.4% of all blocked requests**.